vacp2p/rfc/content/docs/rfcs/71/README.md

 - If `access_token` is returned, the `access_token` SHOULD be used to send push notifications.

-- If `allowed_key_list` are returned, the client SHOULD decrypt each token by generating an `AES-GCM` symmetric key from the Diffie–Hellman between the target client and itself If AES decryption succeeds it will return a valid `uuid` which is what is used for access_token.
+- If `allowed_key_list` are returned, the client SHOULD decrypt each token by generating an `AES-GCM` symmetric key from the Diffie–Hellman between the target client and itself.
+If AES decryption succeeds it will return a valid `uuid` which is what is used for access_token.
 The token SHOULD be used to send push notifications.

 - The response MUST be sent on the [partitioned topic](https://rfc.vac.dev/spec/54/) of the sender and MUST NOT be encrypted using the [secure transport](https://rfc.vac.dev/spec/53/) to facilitate the usage of ephemeral keys.

 - On receiving a response a client MUST verify `grant` to ensure that the server has been authorized to send push notification to a given client.